About Queenstown, New Zealand

 Popular Destinations in Queenstown

 TSS Earnslaw: Despite being over 100 years old, this 1912 twin screw steamer carries tourists across Lake Wakatipu from Queenstown to Walter Peak High Country Farm in Edwardian vintage style.
 For an in-depth look at this historical boat, visitors can take a 90-minute cruise for a tour of the steam engine and stokers.
 A trip on the TSS Earnslaw is the perfect way to begin an adventure.
 Tourists can enjoy anything from farm tours to horse treks and even fine dining at the Colonel’s Homestead.

 The Queenstown Trail: The Queenstown Trail is a cycle and walking trail funded as one of the projects of the New Zealand Cycle Trail (NZCT) system.
 This trails links Queenstown, Arrowtown and Gibbston together.
-This trail passes by beautiful rivers, besides passing through working farms.
+This trail passes by beautiful rivers and rivers, besides passing through working farms.
 For visitors feeling up to the challenge of adventure cycling, the Queenstown Trail won’t fail to delight you.

 Skippers Bridge in Skippers Canyon: Following the discovery of gold at Skippers Point, a suspension bridge to this area was completed in 1866.
 The original bridge was replaced in 1871 and gave access to the crossing over Shotover River.
 The existing Skippers Bridge was actually completed after the Gold Rush.
 It is reputed as one of the major attractions for tourists visiting Queenstown.
 The bridge is about 330 feet above the river and offers stunning views of the sheer rock faces on either side of the gorge.